-You are more than welcome to transition as soon as the 3 year transition period begins however this may require additional days and as such, you may incur additional costs.
+You are more than welcome to transition as soon as the 3 year transition period begins however this will require additional days and as such, you will incur additional costs.

-Will my assessments to ISO 9001:2015 be any different?
+Will my assessments to ISO 14001:2015 be any different?